sripwoud/cryptography/docs/primitives/mac/README.md

+# MAC

-A MAC is a keyed [checksum](../../definitions) of a message that is sent along with the message.
+A Message Authentication Code (MAC) is a keyed [checksum](../../definitions) of a message that is sent along with the message.
 It takes in a fixed-length secret key and an arbitrary-length message, and outputs a fixed-length checksum.[^1] Any change to the message will render the checksum invalid, allowing verifiers (who need to also possess the secret key) to detect any changes to the message content.